Serticode/Sertidrive/README.md

 # Sertidrive

-A Flutter project built as a means to learn Firebase.
+A Cloud Storage Flutter project built as a means to learn Firebase.

 ## Sertidrive Folders